 Bruns ‘de Ploeg’ Bergeijk

-For the canteen, a series of tables and chairs designed by Aart van Asseldonk, which is called ‘de Ploeg’, are currently being developed to be launched later in 2017.
+For the canteen, a series of tables and chairs designed by Aart van Asseldonk, which is called ‘de Ploeg’, are currently being developed to be launched later this year.

 Architects: Aart van Asseldonk, www.aartvanasseldonk.com